-From smooth curves to modern angles, Pella of Sheridan provides you an almost unending amount of design choices to make a custom look.
-Specialty window styles add individuality and elegance to your home.
-Plus, they feature distinctive hardware inspired by fine homes everywhere.
+From smooth curves to modern angles, Pella of Sheridan provides you a seemingly unending amount of design options to create a custom look.
+Specialty window styles add individuality and class to your design.
+And, they feature distinctive hardware inspired by fine homes around the world.

-Specialty windows in the Pella® Architect Series® ReserveTM line are available in a variety of exterior colors and wood finishes with a number of grille patterns for Sheridan-area homeowners.
+Specialty windows in the Pella® Architect Series® ReserveTM line are offered in a number of exterior colors and wood finishes with a number of grille patterns for Sheridan-area homeowners.

 Specialty Casement Windows